Mariel-Siravegna/msiravegna/content/publication/paper6/index.md

 ---
-title: "The resilience of the emerging economies in the face of crisis scenarios"
+title: "The Resilience of the Emerging Economies in the face of Crisis Scenarios"
 authors:
 - Alfredo Pistelli
 - admin